ropensci/googleLanguageR/README.md

 gl_speech(test_audio)$transcript
 ```

-    ## [1] "to administer medicine to animals Is frequent give very difficult matter and yet sometimes it's necessary to do so"
+    ## [1] "to administer medicine to animals is freaking give very difficult matter and yet sometimes it's necessary to do so"

 See more examples and details [on the website](http://code.markedmondson.me/googleLanguageR/articles/speech.html) or via `vignette("speech", package = "googleLanguageR")`